dimaportenko/react-native-animated-chart-tutorial/docs/tutorial.md

 ```
 <img src='./chart_rotated@2x.png' style="width:375px;" />

-To get angle for segment we need multiply 360 (degrees in circle) by chart item percent.
-To rotate each segment around the center we also need specify `originX` and `originY`.
+To get an angle for a segment we need to multiply 360 (degrees in a circle) by the chart item percent.
+To rotate each segment around the center we also need to specify `originX` and `originY`.

-Ok, now we have circle chart.
-Before start animating it let's do small refactoring and move segment drawing in the separated component.
+Ok, now we have a circle chart.
+Before starting animating it let's do small refactoring and move segment drawing in the separated component.

 ```typescript
 export const PieChartSegment: FC<{